Plant-based food for hypothyroidism

 Inappropriate foods are those that decrease the production of thyroxine, known as goitrogens foods.
 Amongst them we can point out:

-- Radish: Another member of the crucifer family that can help control the excessive production of hormones that cause hyperthyroidism.
-(Eat this food)
+Radish: Another member of the crucifer family that can control the production of hormones

 Other interesting articles